wp-plugins/huzzaz-video-gallery/readme.txt

 Huzzaz Video Gallery Plugin Features:

+* *new feature* Added support for https:// websites
 * *new feature* Custom colors are now available in version 2.0
 * Automatically plays the next video in the playlist after the current video is playing
 * Highlights current video in the playlist that’s playing and shows title in the title bar